hello-robot/hello-robot.github.io/README.md

 ```

 Note the format for the title (-t).
 Keep a consistent naming structure.
 Also note that this version is aliased as `experimental`.

+Also, edit the edit_uri in mkdocs.yml to have the new version as a branch name.

 ## Adding a New Submodule Repo
 ```commandline
 cd ~/repos/hello-robot.github.io/repos